Logo of Institute of Clinical Hypnotherapy that offers Coaching and Psychotherapy Courses

 As discussed during the interview on Life Coaching with Misba Shah:

-Coaching is a Solution Focused process that facilitates a coachee’s movement from their current situation to a desired situation
+Coaching is a Solution-Focused process that facilitates the movement of individuals from their current situations to their desired outcomes.

 1. Outcome or Goal